NS4AR: A new, focused on sampling areas sampling method in graphical recommendation Systems: Sampling method

 \section{Sampling method}

 Different from the traditional sampling strategy like BPR\cite{Rendle2009BPRBP} and hard negative samplers, like GAN-based samplers\cite{Mirza2014ConditionalGA}.
 The previous graph-based negative sampling method paid more attention to the design of the negative sampling distribution and ignored the sampled area.

-For example FastGCN\cite{Chen2018FastGCNFL} suggests sampling neighbors in each convolutional layer and AS-GCN\cite{Huang2018AdaptiveST} suggests an adaptive layer-wise neighbor sampling approach.
-Temporarily SOTA model RecNS in TKDE'22 paper proposed three-region principle of sampling in sampled area. \\In this paper, we generalize it to N-region principle in sampled area and based on it, we proved its superiority and the best N to select mathmatically.
+For example FastGCN\cite{Chen2018FastGCNFL} suggests sampling neighbors in each convolutional layer and AS-GCN\cite{Huang2018AdaptiveST} suggests an adaptive layer-wise neighbor sampling approach.Previous work RecNS in TKDE'22 proposed three-region principle of sampling in sampled area. \\In this paper, we generalize it to N-region principle in sampled area and based on it, since our assign-ed N can be relatively high, by tuning the N as parameter we can guarantee a better performance.
 The novel subset selection and N-regions inner connection and exploration will be showed below.

+Additionally, to explain for the reasons for interpret sampling, we use social influence theory why these small hops of neighbors can improve the performance.\cite{friedkin_1998},\cite{10.1145/1401890.1401897}.